 People in ultra-poverty make up over half of the estimated 797 million people living in extreme poverty around the world (Reed et al. 2017, 4).
 This group tends to be food insecure, typically excluded from mainstream services and programs, including formal market systems and financial services, and in some contexts live in isolated and hard-to-reach areas.
 This paper argues that the Graduation approach is one such approach that aims to equip this population with the tools, access to resources, livelihoods, and self-confidence to escape the poverty trap.

 BRAC Ultra-Poor Graduation Initiative (2019)

 In the fall of 2019 we were honored to join with others committed to bringing the slogan “leave no one behind” to life in the new book Leave No One Behind: Time for Specifics on the Sustainable Development Goals, published this fall by the Japan International Cooperation Research Institute (JICA) and the Global Economy and Development program at the Brookings Institution.
 Our chapter, attached here, is about “Breaking Out of the Poverty Trap”.
-We hope our work is of use to policymakers, academics, activists, and leaders of international organizations and civil society groups, who work every day to promote the advancement of economic and social inclusion around the world.

 The Brookings Institution (2019)

 The 2019 Human Development Report is the latest in the series of global Human Development Reports published by the United Nations Development Programme (UNDP) since 1990 as independent, analytically and empirically grounded discussions of major development issues, trends and policies.

 The Partnership for Economic Inclusion presents their yearly report on the state of the Graduation sector around the globe.
 The synthesis report presents on the overall Graduation landscape, the major actors involved, how Graduation is changing development and program and design implementation topics.